harperreed/slides/README.md

 ---

-Email me [speaking@harperreed.org](mailto:speaking@harperreed.org) if you are interested in having me speak.
+Email [speaking@harperreed.org](mailto:speaking@harperreed.org) if you are interested in having me speak.